newcoding-bootcamp/hacker-scavenger-hunt/README.md

 #### Objective 3

+1. Navigate into the `react-app` folder.

+2. `create-react-app <your-app-name>` to create a React App

+3. Navigate into the folder with the React app you just created

+4. `npm start` to start the development server

 1. Change the filepath from the `logo.svg` icon to an image of your choice (class-appropriate).

 2. Change the text from `Welcome to React!` to `<your name>`.

 3. Take a screenshot and submit for proof.